Halloween may be a few weeks away – but it is never too early to get in the mood.

 Join host Mark Rees for a curious journey through the weird and wonderful history of Wales and the world.
 From ‘most haunted’ castles to fairy-filled forests, discover long-lost cases of real-life Welsh ghost stories, sea-faring folk tales of mermaids and water horses, and ancient tales from the Mabinogion and King Arthur.

 Given the subject of the podcast, its no surprise Ghosts and Folklore of Wales is pulling out all the stops for Halloween, with five special episodes to celebrate this ancient festival.
 Check out their first ever Halloween episode all about the history of Halloween and the origin of the Welsh Nos Calan Gaeaf here.

 In terms of spooky history podcasts, Cabinet of Curiosities is the granddaddy of them all.
 Twice a week, you’ll get a guided tour through some of the most bizarre corners of history, from unexplainable moments and coincidences, to people and objects that come with unusual backstories.

 One of the advantages about this particular podcast is the length – they only tend to be about ten minutes long, which is sometimes more convenient.
 There is no compromise with the quality of the spooky content though!

-I guarantee my selection of spooky history podcasts will leave your spine tingling.
+This selection of spooky history podcasts is guaranteed to leave your spine tingling.
 Do you have any fave spooky history podcasts which I haven’t mentioned?
 Let me know in the comments below – I’m always looking for new podcasts!

 Like this post?
 Then don’t forget to check out my guide to the best period horror films to watch this Halloween.